SwarmStorm/awesome/README.md

 *   [jest-community/awesome-jest](https://github.com/jest-community/awesome-jest) - 🕶Awesome Jest packages and resources

 *   [gmpetrov/databerry](https://github.com/gmpetrov/databerry) - The no-code platform for building custom LLM Agents

-## C\#

-*   [duplicati/duplicati](https://github.com/duplicati/duplicati) - Store securely encrypted backups in the cloud!

-*   [actions/runner](https://github.com/actions/runner) - The Runner for GitHub Actions :rocket:

-*   [beyluta/WinWidgets](https://github.com/beyluta/WinWidgets) - WinWidgets is a platform for Windows 10/11 Desktop Widget development using HTML, CSS, and JavaScript.
-Create your own widgets using frontend technologies based on the Chromium project.

-*   [Alan-Rock-GS/GpuScript](https://github.com/Alan-Rock-GS/GpuScript) - GpuScript makes your Object-Oriented programs run at supercomputer speeds on a single GPU.
-Learn it in 30 minutes and you can write & debug large and complex GPU projects.

-*   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file

 ## C++